This is Part 7 of the Terraform Associate Exam Cram. It covers the following Terraform Associate Certification exam objectives:

 Commonly used methods for providing credentials include:

-Hard-coding credentials directly in Terraform configuration (inside required_providers
+Hard-coding credentials directly in Terraform configuration (inside required_providers or

-blocks) is not recommended.
+backend blocks) is not recommended.

 Backend Credentials